-- Description of Strategic Planning Elements Provide a description of the strategic planning elements listed below.
-A complete answer will rely on a variety of data sources and employer input.
-Also describe how the information was gathered and what partners and employers were consulted. - a.
-Regional Economic Conditions provide an analysis of the regional economic conditions including existing and emerging in-demand industry sectors and occupations; and the employment needs of employers in those industry sectors and occupations.
+a.
+Regional Economic Conditions - Provide an analysis of the regional economic conditions including existing and emerging in-demand industry sectors and occupations; and the employment needs of employers in those industry sectors and occupations.
 Include the listing of occupations in demand within the region and describe how the list was developed citing source data.

-The 18-county Southern Georgia region is predominantly rural in terms of its land area and approximately half rural and half urban in terms of its population (51.4% of the population resides in rural areas and 48.6 in urban areas and urban clusters according to 2010 Census data).
-The region's largest urban area is Valdosta, and other major urban clusters include Douglas, Fitzgerald, Tifton, and Waycross.
+The 18-county Southern Georgia region is predominantly rural in terms of its land area.
 Historically, the region's major industries were agriculture (both crops and livestock) and forestry, including the extraction of turpentine from pine trees.
 However, in recent decades, in keeping with national trends, the region has shifted from a production economy to a service economy.
 Although the majority of the region's land area is still used for agriculture and forestry, more jobs are now in service-providing industries than in goods-producing industries.